 Journal topics share in common a dedication to anti-oppression and social justice.
 It is the intention of the CDSSA to bring disability-related issues to mainstream scholastic conversations by promoting and publishing arguments that critically assess disabling social conditions.
 Discourse about disability is arguably not taken seriously enough in mainstream academic circles; without theoretical backing, it is difficult to effect social change.
 For CDD’s team, therefore, the journal might serve as part of a greater effort to bring disability to the table and to redress physical and attitudinal discrimination.

-Call For Papers: CRITICAL DISABILITY DISCOURSE / DISCOURS CRITIQUES DANS LE CHAMP DU HANDICAP Call for Papers
+Call For Papers: CALL FOR PAPERS - CRITICAL DISABILITY DISCOURSE / DISCOURS CRITIQUES DANS LE CHAMP DU HANDICAP - DUE MARCH 1 2014

 |We invite you to register with the journal for future announcements regarding issue publications, access to our submission process, and opportunities to be involved as a reviewer.
 Registration is free.|

 |Please contact firstname.lastname@example.org if you have any suggestions regarding how to make our issues and website more accessible.|

 Table of Contents

 |Managerial Editor’s Introduction: Critical Disability Discourse/Discours Critiques dans le Champ du Handicap, Volume 5||PDF DOC|

 |Critical Disability Discourse Retrospective||PDF DOC|

 |Disabling the Rhetoric of Prenatal Genetic Testing: A Critical Analysis of Online Pregnancy Self-Help Literature||PDF DOC|